Advice on how to be a funny writer from Abigail Mann (shortlisted for the 2019 Comedy Women in Print Prize)

 Don’t worry about punctuation or formatting whilst you’re writing.
 You can add speech tags and description later!

-The Lonely Fajita by Abigail Mann is out in ebook on 14th May and can be pre-ordered here (price £2.99, published by One MoreChapter).
+The Lonely Fajita by Abigail Mann is out in ebook and can be purchased here (price £2.99, published by One MoreChapter).